 A Township of the First Class

-South Fayette Township is home to a variety of businesses, including the Children's Hospital of Pittsburgh of UPMC South Center, which opened in 2014.
-The outpatient pediatric facility, as well as Newbury Market, The Crossings at South Fayette, Abele Business Park and other developments, have been launched thanks to easy access to the South Fayette/Bridgeville interchange of Interstate 79.
+South Fayette Township is home to a variety of businesses, including the Children's Hospital of Pittsburgh of UPMC South Center and Topgolf.
+Developments such as Newbury Market, The Piazza at South Fayette Township, The Gateway Shops, The Crossings at South Fayette, Abele Business Park, The Piazza, Bursca Business Park and others have been launched thanks to easy access to the South Fayette/Bridgeville interchange of Interstate 79.
 Many of the township's small businesses, such as the historic Portman's Farm Market, are family-owned or independently operated.